-- 23. In implementing this new country strategic plan (CSP), WFP will integrate the recommendations from a decentralized evaluation of work on capacity strengthening and the evaluation of the CSP for 2018-2023, in alignment with the priorities outlined in the United Nations sustainable development cooperation framework (UNSDCF) for 2024-2028 and the Philippines development plan for 2023-2028.
-WFP will streamline and consolidate its strategic position by enhancing programme integration for inclusive, equitable and sustainable development, with an emphasis on redressing capacity imbalances at various levels of government so as to bridge gaps in policy formulation and implementation. - 24.
+- 24. In implementing this new country strategic plan (CSP), WFP, in consultation with the Government and upon request of relevant authorities, will integrate the recommendations from a decentralized evaluation of work on capacity strengthening24 and the evaluation of the CSP for 2018-2023,25 in alignment with the priorities outlined in the United Nations sustainable development cooperation framework (UNSDCF) for 2024-2028 and the PDP.
+WFP will streamline and consolidate its strategic position by enhancing programme integration for inclusive, equitable and sustainable development, with an emphasis on redressing capacity imbalances at various levels of government so as to bridge gaps in policy formulation and implementation. - 25.
 Under the CSP for 2018-2023, WFP made incremental progress in enabling government institutions to implement the country's zero hunger agenda, with investments focused on shaping national policies and improving institutional effectiveness.
-WFP is increasingly recognized as a partner of choice for strategic engagement, policy support and capacity strengthening in nutrition and human capital development, crisis response and recovery, and food systems strengthening.
-WFP will leverage these relationships, working with key stakeholders to achieve the CSP outcomes. - 25.
-WFP has also made substantive efforts to strengthen the resilience of households, communities and institutions through the provision of food assistance for assets and market support for smallholders in the Bangsamoro Autonomous Region in Muslim Mindanao, support for government institutions in inclusive, shock-responsive and nutrition-sensitive social protection, including the national school feeding programme, and anticipatory action.
-The foundations of these important programmes will be expanded and enhanced. - 26.
-The intersections between climate change, conflict, gender- and age-related dimensions, sexual orientation, disability, socioeconomic inclusion, health, food security and nutrition highlight the need for coordinated and comprehensive action in the areas of emergency preparedness, food systems and social protection.
-Building on five years of work, WFP and other stakeholders will continue to make concerted efforts to facilitate the Government's adoption of an institutional mechanism based on a "convergence model" in which a range of subnational government entities coordinate community-level food security and nutrition actions. - 27.
-Given the stagnant levels of malnutrition within the population, and the Philippines' status as a priority country for the United Nations Global Action Plan on Child Wasting, WFP will support relevant nutrition-sensitive policies and programmes of action covering all stages of the life cycle and their incorporation into social protection, food and education systems, with an emphasis on malnutrition prevention.
-WFP will strengthen the capacity of national and subnational governments, the private sector and communities to create an enabling environment for the scale-up of evidence-based nutrition interventions through advocacy and evidence generation.
-To safeguard nutrition during crises, nutrition in emergency preparedness and response will be prioritized, along with the scaling up of rice fortification in the country and the adoption of appropriate social and behaviour change approaches designed to promote healthy diets, especially for children and women. - 28.
-To address complex challenges, particularly in areas affected by armed conflict, natural disasters, chronic food insecurity and poverty, WFP will follow the humanitarian-development-peace nexus approach described in the UNSDCF and will
+26 WFP is increasingly recognized as a partner of choice for strategic engagement, policy support and capacity strengthening in nutrition and human capital development, crisis response and recovery, and food systems strengthening.
+WFP will leverage these relationships, working with key stakeholders to achieve the CSP outcomes. - 26.
+WFP has also made substantive efforts to strengthen the resilience of households, communities and institutions through the provision of food assistance and market support for smallholders in the Bangsamoro Autonomous Region in Muslim Mindanao, and the provision of technical assistance for national and subnational government institutions in inclusive, shock-responsive and nutrition-sensitive social protection, including the national school feeding programme, and anticipatory action.
+The foundations of these important programmes will be expanded and enhanced. - 27.
+WFP, in consultation with the Government and upon the request of relevant authorities, will coordinate its support in the areas of emergency preparedness, food systems and social protection, where needed.
+Building on five years of work, WFP and other stakeholders will continue to make concerted efforts to facilitate the Government's adoption of an institutional mechanism based on a "convergence model" in which a range of subnational government entities coordinate community-level food security and nutrition actions. - 28.
+Given the stagnant levels of malnutrition within the population, and the Philippines' status as a priority country for the United Nations Global Action Plan on Child Wasting, WFP, in consultation with the Government and upon the request of relevant authorities, will support relevant nutrition-sensitive policies and programmes of action covering all stages of the life cycle and their incorporation into social protection, food and education systems, with an